 - What are our predictions on the increasing convergence of physical-digital threats?

 - How do we secure the interdependency of our systems amidst 3rd party risk?

-We are delighted to welcome QinetiQ’s Dr. Paul Kennedy and Steven Trippier, Group CISO of Anglian Water who will co-steer the group discussion.
+We were delighted to welcome QinetiQ’s Dr. Paul Kennedy and Steven Trippier, Group CISO of Anglian Water who co-steered the group discussion.
 Conducted under The Chatham House Rule of non-attribution, Pulse Conferences is your host for the evening.

 *Please note that the Roundtable is only open to senior practitioners who are doing the job of securing the mid to large size organisation where they currently work (rather than for external advisors or providers please).

 18:30-21:00 Discussion while dinner is served

 QinetiQ is an integrated global security and defence company.
 QinetiQ has been established as a Cyber Security service provider and thought leader for longer than almost any other company in the world, continually providing assurance and resilience for our customers in a collaborative way.
 We address the weaknesses of the piecemeal solutions on the market today by providing end-to-end security across every level of your digital ecosystem.
 With our defence-grade security technologies, rigorous threat checks and system-wide managed cyber security service we can help you build digital resilience, so you can face the future with greater certainty.

 Dr Paul Kennedy, Principal Cyber Security Consultant and Chartered Engineer, QinetiQ